Coping With Epilepsy Medikidz Comic Book Explains Epilepsy

 The plastic surgeon that reconstructed and got life flowing somewhat back into 3 out of 4 fingers (pinky finger got amputated) said that it was not wise to live on my on for 9 months to a year prior to the date of my injury so I had no choice but to move back into my parents place.

-I still have chronic pain that sometimes on a daily basis just comes out of nowhere and am presently on a anti-epileptic drug and vein painkiller called gabapentin.
+I still have chronic pain that sometimes on a daily basis just comes out of nowhere and am presently on a AED and vein painkiller called gabapentin.

-This chronic pain is causing all sorts of TROUBLE like making my seizures go out of control even though I'm taking in my opinion more then enough anti-epileptic drug's to control them including Lamotrigine, clobazepam, dilantin, and Gabapentin.
+This chronic pain is causing all sorts of TROUBLE like making my seizures go out of control even though I'm taking in my opinion more then enough AED's to control them including Lamotrigine, clobazepam, dilantin, and Gabapentin.

 I'm also on citolapram for depression and Zoplicone and Seroquel for my sleeping disorder.